 A faculty member from one of the consortium schools is appointed Resident Director.
-The Resident Director teaches two classes, oversees students’ academic progress and mentors all participants.
+The Resident Director teaches one class each term, oversees students’ academic progress and mentors all participants.
 The courses’ focus depends on the Resident Director’s field of expertise.

-Year 2017-18: Mariko Karatsu, Associate Professor of Japanese Linguistics, Department of East Asian Studies, University of Arizona.
-Her courses are listed below.
+Year 2023-24: Kimberly Jones, Vice Dean for Academic Affairs, College of Humanities; Professor of East Asian Studies, the University of Arizona.
+Her two courses follow below.

 Courses taken at Kōnan University will appear on UHM transcripts as UHM credits.

-Kōbe, the seventh largest city in Japan with a population of 1.5 million, is a picturesque port city which lies just northwest of Ōsaka.
-The campus of Kōnan University is 20 minutes by train from downtown Kōbe, 30 minutes by train from downtown Ōsaka, and an hour from Kyōto.
+Kōbe (神戸), the seventh largest city in Japan with a population of 1.5 million and capital of Hyōgo Prefecture, is a picturesque port city in the Kansai region, just northwest of Ōsaka.
+Kōnan University’s main Okamoto campus is 20 minutes by train from downtown Kōbe, 30 minutes by train from downtown Ōsaka, and an hour from Kyōto.
 The campus is in close proximity of the mountains and the shoreline.